Air Quality in Baltimore City

 The major source of air pollution in Baltimore City is traffic-related air pollution (TRAP), as is the case in many major cities.

 TRAP is estimated to be the largest contributor to nitrogen oxides and particulate concentrations in Baltimore’s air.

 In 2018, the MDE reported that “Emissions from mobile sources continue to be the largest source of NOx pollution in Maryland, though significant reductions are being achieved through cleaner cars and fuels.”

 Asthma and Air Pollution in Baltimore City determined that “There is significant overlap between areas with relatively high roadway traffic pollution and high asthma hospitalization rates in the center of the city and in parts of East and West Baltimore.”

 Annual average concentration from Wheelabrator Baltimore are negligible compared to concentrations from other sources

 In terms of health effects, what is important is air quality which is evaluated by looking at ambient air concentrations.
 Emission levels are not equal to ambient air concentrations.
-To analyze the impact of emissions on air quality, one must take into account various factors that affect the dispersion of emissions in the air.
+To analyze how the emissions affect on air quality, one must take into account many factors that affect the dispersion of emissions in the air.
 When considering the impacts of facility emissions on air quality, it is important to understand that the same amount of emissions from different sources (for example, from a vehicle at ground level vs. from a stack) have very different impacts on air quality.

 Asthma and Air Quality in Baltimore City